unlistedphenomena/nexuswizz/src/content/contributing/translation-program/translators-guide/index.md

 ### Conclusion {#conclusion}

-Translating xircanet is a great opportunity to learn about the different aspects of Ethereum.
+Translating nexus.org is a great opportunity to learn about the different aspects of Ethereum.

 When translating, try not to rush.
 Take it easy and have fun!